tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-7-chatgpt-fun.md

 * I'm might use this tool to create high-level summaries.
 * Will my brain atrophy if this tool just does all the heavy lifting now?
 No more ability to distill content on my own?
 * Most of the content ChatGPT produces is *blah*, so we probably shouldn't be too worried about it.
 The Internet will basically become an echo chamber.
+* ChatGPT's best feature is probably writing short summaries of longer content.
+This could be especially useful when integrating research.

 Or if you would prefer the above in more formal sentences, ChatGPT can help.

 *Write out the following bullet points in more formal sentences, after the style of faulkner.*

-> My first thought was one of shock, that writers would soon be extinct.
-My second realization was that programmers would also be extinct, for ChatGPT had the capability to not just write, but to debug code as well.
-This left me wondering what I would do with my time while the robots took over the work that had once been ours.
-I then began to ponder if readers would feel cheated to discover the pieces they had been reading were composed by a bot.
-I further speculated that the internet would be saturated with AI-generated content, which, though able to achieve its desired purpose of garnering attention, could prove to be our downfall.
-In the face of this potential future, I found myself keen to employ any writing tools that could give me an edge, such as Grammarly, which I had used to identify typos and awkward sentences.
-I considered that ChatGPT could also be useful for such fixes, if nothing else.
-I thought I might use it to create high-level summaries, but questioned if my own brain would atrophy if I no longer had the need to distill content on my own.
-Ultimately, I concluded that, as most of the content ChatGPT produces is rather mundane, I should not worry too much.
+> My first thought upon hearing of ChatGPT was one of trepidation, as I wondered if it would spell the extinction of the writer and the programmer.
+This was swiftly followed by the realization that I would then have to find other ways to spend my time, and the worry that readers might feel cheated if they discovered they had been reading a bot.
 >
+> I then considered the possibility that the Internet would soon be saturated with AI-generated content, and that this could be used to garner attention, to the detriment of us all.
+Having considered this, I was keen to use all the writing tools that were available to help me, and I wondered if ChatGPT could be used for similar fixes, or even to create high-level summaries.
+>
+> I then pondered whether my own cognitive abilities might atrophy if I were to rely on this tool for all my heavy lifting, and determined that this was unlikely given that the content produced by ChatGPT is generally of a lesser quality.
+Finally, I considered the potential benefit of using ChatGPT to write short summaries of longer content, which could be especially useful when integrating research.

 ## Identifying cliches

 I wanted to see how ChatGPT would write an admissions essay.